-How bad is it to break a fast with alcohol?
-It’s bad.
-It’ll surely break your fast of course.
-And when fasting the pyloric valve between the stomach and small intestine is wide open.
-So, alcohol consumption goes right into the small intestine, which means your body will absorb alcohol much, much faster.
-Overloading the liver which will concentrate all its efforts on getting rid of the alcohol, while not processing the food you might eat afterward properly.
+Breaking a fast with alcohol will have several ill-effects on the body.
+When fasting, the pyloric valve between the stomach and the small intestine is wide open.
+Alcohol will go directly into the intestine and overload the liver.
+It will concentrate all its efforts on getting rid of the alcohol, while not processing the food you’ll eat properly.

 That’s not all there is to it.
 I’ll take a deeper look at the way alcohol is metabolized versus regular glucose, the other side effects of alcohol on a fasted body, what you should do to minimize the damages, what effect might sugar have when compared to alcohol, etc.

 So, sit back and get ready to get into some hard science and pretty depressing stuff if, like me, you like to party on weekends.